DylanLRPollock/Monkey-Head-Project/README.md

   - UEFI-only for Huey core and future nodes; no legacy BIOS.

 - **Kernel**
-  - 6.12.x (Trixie) on iMac 5K for audio stability.
+  - 6.18.2-hueyos-v1 on iMac 5K for audio stability.
   - 6.16.x-huey: prior low-latency baseline.
+  - 6.17.x-huey: interim series for legacy nodes.
-  - 6.17.x-huey: preferred series for new nodes and Huey Mode.
+  - 6.18.2-hueyos-v1: preferred series for new nodes and Huey Mode.
   - Builds are tuned with:
     - DEBUG_INFO and friends disabled.
     - ZSTD compression and targeted drivers.